monsoonmaelstrom/book2/book2.md

 Davy sighs as we all stand.
 I’m not sure if he’s figured out yet *why* I’m mad, or if he merely knows from my earlier comments that I’m mad at him.
 Alex and Liam look perplexed—I think they’re as confused by Giorgi’s behavior as they are by mine.
 Giorgi’s the only one who looks unfazed.
 I don’t even want to know what look my own face is wearing.

 Giorgi leads the way to the staircase that goes to the roof and I follow him up.
-The food I’ve eaten is weighing heavy in my stomach as Davy, Alex, and Liam trail behind me.
+All the food I’ve eaten is weighing heavy in my stomach as Davy, Alex, and Liam trail behind me.

-“The door,” I say to Davy once we’re all on the roof.
+“The door,” I tell Davy flatly, once we’re all on the roof.

 He sighs but nods in acquiescence.